Midwest Living Writer's Guidelines

 Midwest Living is the definitive voice of the Midwest, a bi-monthly lifestyle magazine with a circulation of 925,000.
 Our articles focus on travel, food, home and garden.
 Article lengths are generally between 100 and 1,000 words.
 We define the Midwest as Ohio, Michigan, Indiana, Illinois, Wisconsin, Minnesota, Iowa, Missouri, North Dakota, South Dakota, Nebraska and Kansas (we also sometimes do stories in bordering states such as Kentucky and Arkansas).
 We strive for a tone that is fresh, knowledgeable, fun and sophisticated.
-We include writer bylines on features, but most of our freelance opportunity lies in scouting and research.

 What we're looking for